lightning/bolts/03-transactions.md

 The reason for the separate transaction stage for HTLC outputs is so that HTLCs can time out or be fulfilled even though they are within the `to-self-delay` delay.
 Otherwise the required minimum timeout on HTLCs is lengthened by this delay, causing longer timeouts for HTLCs traversing the network.

 The amounts for each output MUST BE rounded down to whole satoshis.
-If this amount, minus the fees for the HTLC transaction is less than the `dust-limit-satoshis` set by the owner of the commitment transaction, the output MUST NOT be produced (thus the funds add to fees).
+If this amount, minus the fees for the HTLC transaction is less than the `dust_limit_satoshis` set by the owner of the commitment transaction, the output MUST NOT be produced (thus the funds add to fees).

 #### To-Local Output